Mallorca's top five beaches

 The beach experience… A-list fans of Formentor have included Winston Churchill and Audrey Hepburn – and it’s no wonder.
 This beach is truly lovely – a long, narrow stretch backed by pine forest, lapped by aquamarine water and with excellent facilities – but you’ll need to get here early.
 At barely eight metres wide, it can get very busy at peak times.
 If you want to get out and about, combine a trip here with a drive along the Formentor cliffs.

-Where to stay nearby… Ca’n Prital, a beautiful country house set in spacious grounds for families and Ca’n Bobis a private romantic hideaway for couples.
-Both are near Pollença/Puerto Pollença and a 25-minute drive from the beach.
+Where to stay nearby… Ca’n Tobias, a unique villa with a beautiful enclosed garden, and Villa Jordi, a pretty stone cottage tucked away in the countryside, perfect for couples and small families.
+Both are near Pollença/Puerto Pollença and a 30-minute drive from the beach.

 Sandcastles and sunsets: Cala San Vicente